AndrewWTY/andrewwty.github.io/_pages/about.md

 ## Research

-I am generally interested in natural language processing and machine learning.
+I am generally interested in natural trustworthy LLMs.
 Current interests are on several aspects around large language models:
 - Alignment and Hallucination of LLMs
-- Evaluation of foundation models -- knowledge, reasoning, helpfulness, etc
+- Adversarial Attack on LLMs
-- Adversarial Attack on LLMs -- prompt injection techniques
+- Defences for Attacks on LLMs